 - Provide updated regional regression equations for estimating selected low-flow statistics at ungaged sites in Massachusetts.

-- Investigate methods for estimating selected streamflow statistics at ungaged sites in the southeastern and Cape Cod, Massachusetts.
+- Investigate methods for estimating selected streamflow statistics at ungaged sites in southeastern and Cape Cod, Massachusetts.

 - Evaluate potential long-term trends in the annual average 7-day low-flow for selected streamgages in, and near, Massachusetts.